Hasideans: Jewish moderates

+Problems of historiography

 An alternative approach is to be modest on what can be known.
 Some historians believe that there is simply nothing to say about the Hasideans until more information than the three passages we have is discovered.
 John J. Collins was disdainful of the hypothesizing done by other scholars; he wrote in 1977 that the Hasideans "had grown in recent scholarship from an extremely poorly attested entity to the great Jewish alternative to the Maccabees at the time of the revolt.
 There has been no corresponding growth in the evidence."
 For the Collins quote, Grabbe is citing The Apocalyptic Vision of the Book of Daniel by Collins.